axelvaldez/radical-companies/_posts/1-book2-intro/2023-06-30-radical-inspiration-and-discovery-long.markdown

    </table>
   </div>
  <h2>Radical</h2>
   <p>Competition  is a way of imposing your will.
 Cooperation is how you negotiate your will.
-Collaboration is the way to come up with what acceptable to (most) everyone.
-The people who can&rsquo;t live with it, have to come up with their own proposal.
+Collaboration is the way to come up with acceptable goals.
+The people who can&rsquo;t live with these goals, have to come up with their own proposal.
 BTW, this is called <em>consent</em> by Sociocracy practitioners and as far as I know, they came up with it.</p>
   <p>We don&rsquo;t need to compete to survive.
 We need to compete to survive within the <span class='_paradigm'>Fiat</span> system where artificial, made up scarcity is used as a tool of force.
 This is what Marx never figured out.
 He just wanted a system where the workers were at the top and powerful at the bottom.
 Stalin named himself the representative of all workers and the rest is history: worker at the top and everybody else at the bottom.</p>
   <p>Hitler used some of the same rhetoric and became friends with Stalin for a while.
 And then he made the mistake of going against the Russian winter.</p>